pluginguru/ModMate/README.md

 Note that ModMade is a *MIDI Effect plug-in*, which needs to be inserted so it processes the incoming MIDI data before it reaches any VSTi instrument plug-ins on the same track, unlike regular audio-effect plug-ins are connected to the VSTs' *outputs*.

 Windows DAWs all have different ways to set this up, and there are a few that don't support MIDI effects at all, so please check the manual for your specific DAW.
 In *Reaper*, you simply have to ensure that the ModMate comes first in whatever list of plug-ins you put on a track.
-Unfortunately, *Cubase* users are out of luck, as *Cubase* still does NOT support third-party MIDI plug-ins--only their own.
+Unfortunately, *Cubase* users are out of luck, as *Cubase* still does NOT support third-party MIDI plug-ins; only their own.

 ## Acknowledgements